With Love, J

-With Love, J is the debut extended play by South Korea-based American singer Jessica.
+With Love, J is the debut extended play by American and South Korean singer Jessica.
 The Korean-language edition consisting of six songs was released worldwide by Coridel Entertainment on May 16, 2016, while an English-language version featuring five songs (with the exclusion of "Dear Diary") was released on May 27, 2016.
 The EP was Jessica's first music release following her departure from South Korean girl group Girls' Generation in September 2014.
 The songs "Fly" and "Love Me the Same" were released as the album's singles on May 16 and 18, 2016, respectively.

 Background and release

 Jessica originally signed with SM Entertainment in 2000.
 In 2007, she was chosen as a member of the group Girls' Generation.
 On September 30, 2014, Jessica announced on her personal Weibo account that she was "forced out" of the group, which was later confirmed by the record label itself.
 Jessica's final song with Girls' Generation is "Divine", which was released as a part of the repackaged version of their first Japanese greatest hits album, The Best.
 On August 6, 2015, S.M.
 Entertainment released an official statement stating that Jessica had officially parted ways with the company.

 In February 2016, Jessica announced that her first solo album would be released under her new agency, Coridel Entertainment.
 In April 2016, representatives announced that Jung would release her first album the following month in May.
 On April 30, Coridel Entertainment released the track list which included the title track "Fly" featuring American rapper Fabolous.
 Jung wrote and composed four out of the six tracks.
 The name of the extended play/mini album was revealed to be With Love, J.